SteffenKraft/coding-challenge-frontend/README.md

   - [ ] the order volume
 - [ ] I want to see the top 5 products for the time period
 - [ ] For each top product, I want to see
-  - [ ] the name of the product
+  - [ ] the name
-  - [ ] the sum of all orders of that product
+  - [ ] the total order volume of all orders
-  - [ ] a progress bar to display the percentage that the product had on the total order volume
+  - [ ] a bar that shows the share in percent of this product on the total order volume for the month
 - [ ] The dashboard refreshes regularly and displays a counter, when the next refresh will happen